Office Closed - Urgent Telephone : 01233 331111

 Statutory Credits

-In circumstances where the quantity or type of biodiversity units are not available to purchase from a private habitat bank, developers have as a last resort, the option to buy statutory biodiversity credits from the Government.
+In circumstances where it can be evidenced that the quantity and/or type of biodiversity units required are not available to purchase from a private habitat bank, or where the number of biodiversity units required is less the 0.25, then developers have as a last resort, the option to buy statutory biodiversity credits from the Government, with the prior approval of the Council.
 View the statutory biodiversity credits webpage.

 These credits fund government-led or approved conservation and habitat creation projects elsewhere, thus contributing to national biodiversity goals.
 However, given that these are disconnected from the site where the development has taken place, and where the ecosystem has been damaged, the spatial risk multiplier applies.